stridecolossus/JOVE/docs/blog/part-2-triangle/render-pass.md

 * The code to instantiate each component is now factored out into neater, more concise factory methods.

-* We only need to specify the dependencies in the signature of each bean method and the container injects the arguments for us.
+* We only need to _declare_ the dependencies in the signature of each bean method and the container injects the arguments for us.

-* We no longer need to worry about the ordering of component instantiation (also handled by the container), e.g. for the troublesome `surface` handle.
+* We no longer need to worry about the ordering of component instantiation (which is also handled by the container), e.g. for the troublesome `surface` handle.

 Note that Spring beans are generally singleton instances.